Are Guidance Residential’s Islamic Home Mortgage Loans Really Halal?

 It is now possible to find large banks that have begun to offer “Islamic home loans” on this side – while dealing with a multitude of other non-halal services and practices.
 Guidance Residential, on the other hand, has remained true to our authentic purpose and our principles.

-That’s all we do.
 It is now possible to find big financial institutions that have started to offer so-called Islamic mortgages on the side, while most of their financial practices are not halal.
-We are not a bank, and therefore we do not participate in any riba-based activities.
-All of our work is rooted in Islamic principles.
-Each year, our focus is solely on expanding our service area throughout the United States and making our customers’ home-buying journey even better.

 >> Related Read – Non-Bank Mortgage Financiers & Servicers: What to Know

-Step 3: Audits By an Independent Board of Scholars
+Step 3: Audits by an Independent Board of Scholars

 Guidance Residential takes an additional step to ensure transparency and scrupulous compliance: we undergo annual audits by our independent Shariah Supervisory Board.